endernewton/tf-faster-rcnn/README.md

 tensorboard/[NET]/[DATASET]/default_val/
 ```

 The default number of training iterations is kept the same to the original faster RCNN for VOC 2007, however I find it is beneficial to train longer (see [report](https://arxiv.org/pdf/1702.02138.pdf) for COCO), probably due to the fact that the image batch size is 1.
 For VOC 07+12 we switch to a 80k/110k schedule following [R-FCN](https://github.com/daijifeng001/R-FCN).
 Also note that due to the nondeterministic nature of the current implementation, the performance can vary a bit, but in general it should be within 1% of the reported numbers for VOC, and 0.2% of the reported numbers for COCO. *Right now there is hidden bug with VGG16 training at least, you will probably get ~0.5% lower on COCO; so if you want to reproduce results, please resort to the old training code (vgg16.sh) as a temporary solution.
-Resnet101 are potentially trained with the bug so you can reproduce them with the new code.
+Resnet101 results are potentially trained with the bug so you can reproduce them with the new code.
 Testing results should not be affected.* Debuggers are welcome.

 ### Citation
 If you find this implementation or the analysis conducted in our report helpful, please consider citing: